Martial arts film: Early films

-The first ever martial arts film was a Chinese film released in 1928, The Burning of the Red Lotus Temple (also translated as "The Burning of the Red Lotus Monastery"), a silent film directed by Chinese film director Zhang Shichuan and produced by the Mingxing Film Company.
+The first Chinese-language martial arts films can be traced to Shanghai cinema of the late 1920s.
+The first martial arts film was a Chinese film released in 1928, The Burning of the Red Lotus Temple (also translated as "The Burning of the Red Lotus Monastery"), a silent film directed by Chinese film director Zhang Shichuan and produced by the Mingxing Film Company.
 The film pioneered the martial arts film genre, and was the first kung fu action film ever created.
-The film is based on the popular Chinese novel "The Romance of the Red Lotus Temple", which is set in the Qing Dynasty and tells the story of a group of martial artists who band together to defend their temple from raiders.
+The film is based on the popular Chinese novel The Romance of the Red Lotus Temple, which is set in the Qing dynasty and tells the story of a group of Chinese martial artists who band together to defend their temple from raiders.
 The film is notable for its action sequences and fight scenes, which were groundbreaking for the time and helped establish the martial arts film genre.